Composite Likelihood for Stochastic Migration Model with Unobserved Factor: Simulation Results

-We observe a common feature of a migration matrix, which is the main diagonal with large values and two adjacent diagonals with larger values for downgrade than the upgrade.
-Moreover, there are significant probabilities of default from grades 6 and 7, corresponding to ``junk bonds''.
-Note also the high probability of default for rating 1 (AAA).
-Then we can look for the nondegenerate stationary distribution $\pi^{a}$ solution of:
+We observe a commonly reported feature of a migration matrix, i.e. the largest rates located on the main diagonal and the two adjacent diagonals with larger rates of downgrades than of upgrades.
+Moreover, there are significant rates of default from ratings 6 and 7, corresponding to the ``junk bonds''.
+The last row corresponds to the new firms introduced to compensate for the defaulted corporates.
+Next, we determine the nondegenerate stationary distribution $\mu^{a}$, solution of

-As noted earlier, due to the absorbing state, and without equal birth-death rates, each corporate bond will default and the asymptotic stationary distribution at the individual level would be a point mass at 8 (D).
-The interpretation of stationary distribution $\pi^a$ is different and at the population level.
+Because of the absorbing state, without the equal birth-death rates each corporate bond would default and the asymptotic stationary distribution of individual ratings would be a point mass at 8 (D).
+The interpretation of the stationary distribution $\mu^a$ is different and concerns the population ratings.
 It provides the long run rating structure of the population of corporate bonds under rebalancing.
-This long run structure is given in Table 4.
-In practice, when analyzing the ratings, the stationary distribution provides information on how the ratings agencies are discretizing their scores to define the ratings.
-In our experimental design, they are discretized to get rather similar proportions of bonds rated $1,\ldots,7$. { }
+This long run structure, that does not depend on the initial rating structure, is given in Table 4.
+In practice, the stationary distribution provides the information on how the ratings agencies determine the thresholds of scores to define the ratings.
+In our experimental design, the unobserved quantitative scores are discretized to obtain close proportions of bonds across ratings. { }

-Let us now consider the migration matrix at horizon 2.
-Table 5 shows the matrices $P^{a}(2)$ and $(P^a)^{2}$. $(P^{a})^2$ is computed under closed form and $P^{a}(2)$ computed by Monte-Carlo integration with $S=50,000$ replications (see Lemma 3).
-The changes in $P^a(2)$ and $(P^{a})^{2}$ comparatively to $P^a$ are due to variation in the aggregate effect of both specific and systematic shocks.
-Both matrices have now non zero elements on the diagonals distant by 2 from the main diagonal by time aggregation.
-The matrices $P^{a}(2)$ and $(P^{a})^{2}$ are not equal.
-Their difference captures the effect of the systematic uncertainty.
-Next we repeat the same exercise, when there is no systematic effect, that is if $f_{t}=0$, for all $t$, or equivalently $\beta_{l}=0$, for all $l$.
-The results are presented in Table 6.
-As expected $P^a\left( 2\right) $ and $(P^a)^{2}$ coincide.
+Let us now consider the quasi-migration matrix at horizon 2.
+Table 5 shows the matrices $P^{(2)a}$ and $(P^a)^{2}$.
+Matrix $P^{(2)a}$ is computed by Monte-Carlo integration with $S=50,000$ replications of the latent factor values $f_t$ at the true parameter value (see Lemma 2).
+The changes in $P^{(2)a}$ and $(P^{a})^{2}$ compared to $P^a$ are due to the aggregate effect of both the rating-specific and systemic shocks.
+Both matrices have non zero elements on the diagonals up or down by 2 from the main diagonal because of time aggregation.
+The matrices $P^{(2)a}$ and $(P^{a})^{2}$ are not equal.
+This difference is caused by the systemic risk.
+As expected, we observe larger diagonal elements in the matrix $P^{(2)a}$ for $j=2,...,7$ because of the persistence of the factor, which leads to more stability in the ratings.

 { }